Satyakm/git-and-github-tranning/README.md

 - git branch -d feature-ticketno001 to delete the branch once merge is done

 ## what to do in case of conflit?
+- note : when we are modifing a file and not adding new file insted of git status -> git add . -> git commit we can directly commit git commit -am "message"